Abibubble/ms3-the-bar-blade/README.md

 ### User Stories
 #### First Time Visitor Goals
+As a first time visitor to this site, a user should be able to :
-* To be able to easily navigate the site.
+* Be able to easily navigate the site.
-* It should be easy to understand what to do.
+* Intuitively and easily understand what to do.
-* It should be easy to register for an account.
+* Be able to register for an account.
-* It should be easy to search for a specific cocktail.
+* Search for a specific cocktail.
+* Browse through all cocktails.
+* Get visual feedback when an action on the site is completed.

 #### Returning Visitor Goals
+In addition to the First Time Visitor Goals, a Returning Visitor should be able to :
+* Log in.
+* Add new cocktails.
-* It should be easy to add, edit and delete the user's cocktails.
+* Edit and delete the user's cocktails.
-* It should be easy to see the cocktails the user has added.
+* See the cocktails the user has added.
 * The user's password should be stored securely.
-* It should be easy to search for a specific cocktail.

-#### Frequent Visitor Goals
-* It should be easy to search for a specific cocktail.
 * Navigation should be intuitive, with no need to use the browser's back button.

 #### Admin Goals
-* Other users shouldn't be able to edit or delete the user's cocktails.
+In addition to the First Time Visitor Goals and Returning Visitor Goals, as an administrator of this site, an admin user should be able to:
 * A user shouldn't be able to brute force their way into the restricted pages.
+* Edit or delete any cocktail recipe.
+* Add a new category.
-* Be able to edit or delete any recipe as an admin.
+* Edit or delete any category.
-* Be able to give or remove admin rights as an admin.
+* Give or remove admin rights.

 ### Project Goals
 * This project has the goal of demonstrating my understanding of maintaining a database attached to a website, with full CRUD (Create, Read, Update and Delete) functionality.